ietf-wg-acme/acme/draft-ietf-acme-acme.md

 document returned with the error MUST include an "algorithms" field with an array of supported "alg" values.

+## JWS Serialization Formats

+The JSON Web Signature (JWS) specification {{!RFC7515}} contains multiple JWS serialization formats.
+When sending an ACME request with a non-empty body, an ACME client implementation MUST use the HTTP Content-Type {{!RFC7231}} header to indicate which JWS serialization format is used for encapsulating the ACME request payload.
+The following Content-Type values may be used for this purpose:

+ - "application/jose":
+   - The JWS Compact Serialization {{!RFC7515}} MUST be used.
+   - The JWS Payload MUST NOT be detached.
+   - The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used.
+ - "application/jose+json":
+   - Either the JWS Flattened JSON Serialization {{!RFC7515}} or the JWS General JSON Serialization {{!RFC7515}} MUST be used.
+   - The JWS Payload MUST NOT be detached.
+   - The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used.
+   - The JWS Unprotected Header {{!RFC7515}} SHOULD NOT be used.

-In the examples below, JWS objects are shown in the JSON or flattened JSON serialization, with the protected header and payload expressed as base64url(content) instead of the actual base64-encoded value, so that the content is readable.
+In the examples below, JWS objects are shown in the General JSON or Flattened JSON serialization, with the protected header and payload expressed as base64url(content) instead of the actual base64-encoded value, so that the content is readable.